Sarah Ferguson (journalist)

 Sarah Ferguson (born 31 December 1965) is an Australian journalist, reporter and television presenter.
-She is the host of ABC TV's current affairs program 7.30.
+She is the host of ABC TV's flagship news and current affairs program 7.30.
+She was previously a journalist for Dateline, Insight, Sunday and Four Corners.

 Personal life

-Ferguson was born in Lagos, Nigeria, where her British-born parents lived before moving to Britain as the Biafran war broke out.
-Her Scottish father Iain, a trainee pilot turned businessman, worked for Dunlop.

-Ferguson attended New Hall, a Catholic-run private girls school in Boreham, Essex.
+Ferguson was born in Lagos, Nigeria, in 1965 to Iain and Marjorie.
+She has two older brothers.
+The onset of the Nigerian Civil War led the family to move back to the United Kingdom when Ferguson was a toddler.
+She attended New Hall, a Catholic-run private girls school in Boreham, Essex.
 She later studied English literature at King's College, London.
 In her early teens, she began a correspondence with the poet Philip Larkin.
-In a teenage essay she said when she grew up, she wanted to be "a commando and a librarian in the British House of Commons".
+In a teenage essay she said that she wanted to be "a commando and a librarian in the British House of Commons".